 - S.T.L.
 Pontifical Gregorian University, Rome

 - MA Franciscan School of Theology, GTU, Berkeley

 An exploration of predominant themes in Franciscan spiritual writing with special attention to Bonaventure, Angela of Foligno, Franciscan mystics and contemplatives and the Eremetical tradition 13th to 17th centuries.

 Francis of Assisi: Early Documents

-Presents the principal events in the life of Francis of Assisi, and discusses the historical context of early Franciscan documents written between 1228 and 1280.
-Student will be able of offer a critical reading of early Franciscan documents according to the peculiar emphases of each text.
+Presents the principal events in the life of Francis of Assisi and discusses the historical context of early Franciscan documents written between 1228 and 1280.
+Students will be able to offer a critical reading of early Franciscan documents according to the peculiar emphases of each text.